johnyoakum/DriverManagement/README.md

 # Scheduled Task
 I created a scheduled task on my server that runs the powershell command every night checking for updates or new models and then adds or updates the drivers.

+Here is a sample command line to start with when adding the scheduled task.
+Powershell.exe -ExecutionPolicy ByPass -File Your-Scriptfilename.PS1

 # Task Sequence Step
 You need to add a task sequence step for downloading and applying drivers.
 It is a single step necessary for finding and applying drivers.
 I will say that the guys I listed abve have a newer process that leverages the Admin Service and I would highly recommend checking it out, but these scripts are based on a little bit older processes, but work well.